gsalzet/singularity-r-TROLL/README.md

 Template Singularity container
 ================
-Sylvain Schmitt
+Salzet Guillaume
-April 28, 2021
+February 07, 2022

-**Bionformatics package Template**
+**rcontroll package Template**

-Template is a set of utilities that Blah.
+Template is a set of utilities that allow to use rcontroll.

 Template Version: X.X.X